ExTV/ROG-ally-x-SteamOS-tricks/README.md

     * Power on your Ally.
 As soon as you see the ROG logo, repeatedly press the **Volume Down button** until the boot menu appears.
     * Select your USB drive from the boot options.
 3.  **Follow On-Screen Installer Instructions:**
     * The installer will boot.
-Follow the prompts to install your chosen OS.
+Follow the prompts to install SteamOS .
-    * **Crucial Step:** When prompted for disk partitioning, you'll likely want to **wipe the entire drive** and install the new OS.
-Be extremely careful here if you have other partitions you wish to preserve (though this is uncommon for a full OS install on the Ally).
-    * [**YOUR INPUT NEEDED HERE:** Add specific instructions for the installer.
-For example: "Choose 'Installer (Force Steam Deck UI)'", "Ensure you select the correct target drive (usually the internal eMMC/NVMe)", "Allow the installer to automatically partition the disk."]
 4.  **First Boot & Post-Installation:**
     * Once the installation is complete, remove the USB drive and reboot your Ally.
     * Your new SteamOS system should now boot.
 You'll likely go through an initial setup process similar to a Steam Deck, including connecting to Wi-Fi and logging into your Steam account.